© 1999 - 2010 KJA & Associates

 Leadership Information System!
 Traditional MIS systems were focused on REcovery

-facilitate DIScovery of new information ... some call this “data mining.”
-A good system
+DIScovery of new information ... some call this “data mining.”
+A good system should

 Below are three examples of successes we can point to with pride.
 These are truly

-process rather than by less flexible traditional methods.
-We’d like to tell you about
+rather than by less flexible traditional methods.
+We’d like to tell you about other systems

 National Exercise Trainers Association - NETA